barteqcz/ctn/README.md

 ## Custom transmitter network for Europe to use with Local Radio Mod by Koenvh.

 That's my customized transmitter network for Europe. <br>
-In case you found some bug, please open a pull request <br>
+In case you found some bug, which is related to the cities and/or the stations, please open a pull request.<br>

-Hope you will like the work I've done :) Have fun!
+### What does this include?

+Updated and cleaned `cities-ets2.js` file: Added new locations, removed some maps, sorted the cities to the appropiate variables etc. This configuration, by default, supports all the DLCs, and additionally rusMap, Promods and Promods Middle East. <br>
+Updated and cleaned `stations-europe.js` file: Added many new stations, updated some streams, logos and the main point is that **local stations** are added.

 ## Usage